 A. God brings you to the end of your strength

-Illus – That reminds me of the time a young preacher was invited to give a message on a special occasion and God richly blessed the message and it had a great impact.
-Afterwards, going home with his wife, evidently enjoying himself in his own heart, said, “I wonder how many great preachers there are in the world?”
-His wife replied dryly, “Probably one less than you think!”
-God knows how to keep us humble.
+A young preacher was invited to give a message on this special occasion, and God richly blessed the message and it had a great impact.
+Afterward, going home with his wife in the car, evidently enjoying himself a little too much in his heart, he said to his wife, "I wonder how many great preachers there are in the world?" to which his wife replied quite dryly, "Well, probably one less than you think."

 B. Build a legacy of faith